LPWAN Meshes: MeshCore - Moving Beyond the Ad-Hoc

 Consider MeshCore when:

-- Scale matters - You need to support hundreds of nodes reliably
+- Scale matters - You need to support dozens of nodes reliably

 Don’t choose MeshCore when:

-However, I wouldn’t use MeshCore for casual applications.
-Its complexity isn’t justified for simple use cases where a less robust solution might suffice, though certainly not Meshtastic for any form of reliable or secure communication.
+However, I wouldn’t reach for MeshCore for casual use.
+Its complexity isn’t justified for simple cases where a lighter tool might do, though I’ve yet to find Meshtastic reliable or secure enough for anything I’d call a “serious” network.

 Next week, I’ll look at Reticulum—the platform where I’ve ultimately settled for my serious communication needs.
-It builds upon the strengths of more robust solutions like MeshCore but takes a radically different approach to mesh networking, prioritising privacy, security, and transport independence in ways that neither Meshtastic nor even MeshCore fully attempt.
+It builds on the strengths of structured networks like MeshCore but takes a radically different path, prioritising privacy, security, and transport independence in ways that neither Meshtastic nor MeshCore fully attempt.

 Comments